votesUP Manual

 The personal display name can be adjusted if the automatic recognition by votesUP was not sufficient.
 Typos in the email address can also be corrected and a confirmation email (if necessary) can be triggered.
 If an email address had already been confirmed, it cannot be changed for this account anymore.
 The organisers can decide whether the display names of the participants are set and unchangeable at some point.

 Besides gender, participants can also specify how they would like to be addressed.
-Common examples for preferred pronouns are “he/ihm”, “she/her”, “they/them” or the Swedish gender-neutral “hen”.
+Common examples for preferred pronouns are “he/him”, “she/her”, “they/them” or the Swedish gender-neutral “hen”.
 Providing your pronoun is optional.
 It will be displayed in the participant and speakers lists.

 To further secure an account that is based on an email address, you can activate two-factor authentication (2FA) here.
 Then votesUP will send you an email with a new 6-digit access code (TAN) every time you try to log in.
 Those access codes expire automatically after use or after thirty minutes.